 The website and app are modern, user-friendly, and constantly updated with sleek new features.

 We all know that Goodreads has a clunky, old-fashioned web and app design and it constantly crashes or just doesn’t function properly.
 Follow The StoryGraph on Twitter and you’ll see that they’re always updating and adding new features based on user feedback.
-No, you won’t find their app in the App Store, but they have what’s called a Progressive Web App that functions just as smoothly and beautifully as any downloaded app might.
+Big news!
+They officially launched an app (available for iPhone and Android) and it is fantastic.
 I would know since I use it literally every day.
 I love that it shows all my reading stats in such a unique and fun way!
 It’s a great way to track how I read.